Dry Cleaners Loans: Options to Help Your Business Grow

 There are other options for a dry cleaning business loan.
 According to, entrepreneur.com, about two-thirds of small business borrowers seek alternative lenders as opposed to bank financing.
 The key is finding the right one for this type of business.

-Alternative lenders have flexibility that banks or the SBA don’t have.
+Small business lending companies can be a great alternative to traditional banks or the SBA.
 They offer loan products that align with your business needs not just their own requirements.
 Interest rates may be slightly higher than a bank, but are outweighed by the benefits, which include:

 Applications are typically fast, easy and provide you the money you need quickly.